Delhi Sultanate: Architecture

 The Qutb Minar (left, begun c.
 1200) next to the Alai Darwaza gatehouse (1311); Qutb Minar complex in Delhi.

-The start of the Delhi Sultanate in 1206 under Qutb al-Din Aibak introduced a large Islamic state to India, using Central Asian styles.
+The establishment of the Delhi Sultanate in 1206 under Qutb ud-Din Aibak introduced a large Islamic state to India, using Central Asian styles.
 The types and forms of large buildings required by Muslim elites, with mosques and tombs much the most common, were very different from those previously built in India.
 The exteriors of both were very often topped by large domes and made extensive use of arches.
 Both of these features were hardly used in Hindu temple architecture and other indigenous Indian styles.
 Both types of building essentially consist of a single large space under a high dome, and completely avoid the figurative sculpture so important to Hindu temple architecture.

-The important Qutb Minar complex in Delhi was begun under Muhammad of Ghor, by 1199, and continued under Qutb al-Din Aibak and later sultans.
+The important Qutb Minar complex in Delhi was begun under Muhammad of Ghor, by 1199, and continued under Qutb ud-Din Aibak and later sultans.
 The Quwwat-ul-Islam Mosque, now a ruin, was the first structure.
 Like other early Islamic buildings, it re-used elements such as columns from destroyed Hindu and Jain temples, including one on the same site whose platform was reused.
 The style was Iranian, but the arches were still corbelled in the traditional Indian way.

 Beside it is the extremely tall Qutb Minar, a minaret or victory tower, whose original four stages reach 73 meters (with a final stage added later).
 Its closest comparator is the 62-metre all-brick Minaret of Jam in Afghanistan, of c.
 1190, a decade or so before the probable start of the Delhi tower.
 (Note: Also two huge minarets at Ghazni.)
-The surfaces of both are elaborately decorated with inscriptions and geometric patterns; in Delhi the shaft is fluted with "superb stalactite bracketing under the balconies" at the top of each stage.
-In general minarets were slow to be used in India, and are often detached from the main mosque where they exist.
+The surfaces of both are elaborately decorated with inscriptions and geometric patterns; in Delhi, the shaft is fluted with "superb stalactite bracketing under the balconies" at the top of each stage.
+In general, minarets were slow to be used in India, and are often detached from the main mosque where they exist.